 Whether it is less time spent on a tractor tilling soil, which helps to reduce carbon emissions, or applying fewer insecticides, GMOs help farmers to reduce their environmental footprint in many ways.
 Additionally, genetically modified crops enable farmers to grow more crops using less land while applying fewer chemicals and conserving water and energy allowing farmers to be more productive and efficient.

 A major advantage for over 18 million farmers globally who plant GMOs is the ability to successfully grow crops with fewer inputs, including reduced pesticide applications and the fuel needed to operate tractors to till soil.
-Insect resistant genetically modified crops, for instance, have led to 700 million pounds less active ingredient of insecticide used in the United States between 1996 and 2014.
-Over the last 20 years, GMOs have reduced pesticide applications 8% and helped increased crop yields by 22%.
+Insect resistant genetically modified crops, for instance, have led to 1.4 billion pounds less active ingredient of insecticide used in the United States between 1996 and 2015.
+Over the last 20 years, GMOs have reduced pesticide applications 8.1% and helped increased crop yields by 22%.

 GMOs help farmers to grow more crops using less land.
 Genetically modified traits such as insect and disease resistance and drought tolerance help to maximize yield by minimizing crop loss to pests, diseases and adverse weather conditions.
-Between 1996 and 2014, crop biotechnology was responsible for an additional 158.4 million tons of soybeans, 321.8 million tons of corn, 24.7 million tons of cotton lint and 9.2 million tons of canola, without having to bring more land into production.
-To produce the same amount of crops without GM technology, farmers would have needed to cultivate 51 million additional acres of land – equal to all of the farmland in Iowa and Missouri.
+Between 1996 and 2015, crop biotechnology was responsible for an additional 180.3 million tons of soybeans, 357.7 million tons of corn, 25.2 million tons of cotton lint and 10.6 million tons of canola, without having to bring more land into production.
+To produce the same amount of crops without GM technology, farmers would have needed to cultivate 48 million additional acres of land.

 In addition, PG Economics estimates that farmers in the U.S. who adopt no-till systems in corn and soybeans as opposed to conventional tillage, experience approximately 45% and 55% savings in fuel usage, respectively.